adobong-sunog/cs50w_wiki/README.md

 * Uses [markdown syntax](https://www.markdownguide.org/basic-syntax/) for creating an entry.

 ## Setup
-> - Python, [Git](https://git-scm.com) and [Django](https://www.djangoproject.com) must be installed on your computer
+> Python, [Git](https://git-scm.com) and [Django](https://www.djangoproject.com) must be installed on your computer.
-> - Creating a virtual environment is optional, but it is usually better to do so if you know how
+> Creating a virtual environment is optional, but it is usually better to do so if you know how.

 Clone this repository
 ```